MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 fields must be initialized.

 There is no particular order for the creation of the immutable objects.
-The B-ON experts recommend the use of tools for the creation of large graphs of immutable objects.
+The BON experts recommend the use of tools for the creation of large graphs of immutable objects.

 XML Grammar